 Evening shopping at the Quadrilatero is an option and very colorful

 The fish market is lively and well stocked for the evening rush

-The market opens very early each morning and then closes for the afternoon.
+The Quadrilatero ended up being one of my favorite sites that I visited several times, ate at some delicious trattorias and checked out more of the specialty food markets and stalls in the area.
 Later in the evening, it reopens again for the after hours crowd to shop for their daily provisions or just drop by for an apperitivo (drinks/appetizers) with some friends at the many outdoor cafes that have magically opened up for the evening passegiata and dinner.

 Here are my favorite places to visit in the Quadrilatero market: